ssmagula/ssmagula.github.io/_posts/2017-01-04-welcome-to-new-site-jekyll.markdown

 git checkout -b <new-branch-name>
 {% endhighlight %}

-#### REBUILD AND PUBLISH
+#### START WATCHING FOR CHANGES
 You can rebuild the site locally in many different ways, but using the --watch flag is simple.
 {% highlight ruby %}
 bundle exec jekyll serve --watch
 {% endhighlight %}
-Now, as you make edits, the site will regenerate, and you can preview the changes in a new browser tab that is pointing at the right ports (in a Github Codespace which uses VS Code, just go to the Ports tab and click on the globe icon to open a preview of the site)
+Now, as you make edits, the site will regenerate, and you can preview the changes in a new browser tab that is pointing at the right ports (in a Github Codespace which uses VS Code, just go to the Ports tab and click on the globe icon to open a preview of the site).

+#### ADD POSTS, COMMIT, MERGE
-To add new posts to your blog, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext`and includes the necessary front matter.
+To add new posts to your blog, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.markdown`and includes the necessary front matter.
-Then make edits to files in the `_posts` directory.
+Then make edits to files in the `_posts` directory, or to other files.
+Each time you edit, the site will regenerate, and you can preview the changes in your browser.
 When you are done, quit the jekyll server with `ctrl-c`, and then add all the changes to git's staging area:
 {% highlight ruby %}
 git add .
 {% endhighlight %}